auctus-team/pycapacity/paper/paper.md

 Acceleration |  HPSM or ICHM | $x=By,~ y \in [y_{min}, y_{max}]$ |  378.8 $\pm$ 62.3 (643.7)
 Velocity | ICHM | $x=By,~ y \in P_{y}$ | 223.1 $\pm$ 60.4 (389.1)

 The average execution time was calculated using 50 muscle 7 dof musculoskeletal model introduced by [@holzbaur2005model], the model was used with `biorbd` biomechanics software.
 The experiments are run on a computer equipped with 1.90GHz Intel i7-8650U processor.

+# Conclusion

 # Acknowledgements
 This work has been funded by the BPI France Lichie project.